attack-monkey/Lean-Functional-Typescript/README.md

 **Method Chaining**

-Method chaining is a little similar to piping.
+Method chaining works by calling a method on an object, which produces a result.
+The result itself has methods, which can then be called, and so on.

 ```typescript

 [1, 1.5, 2, 3]
   .map(item => item * 2) // doubles everything to [2, 3, 4, 6]